 The counterparties to our derivative instruments may require us to post collateral in the event that our potential payment exposure exceeds a predetermined collateral threshold.
-As of May 2, 2008, we posted cash collateral with certain counterparties of approximately \$12.2 million.
-During the second quarter of 2008, we issued a \$25.0 million letter of credit to a counterparty to our commodity derivative instruments, which reduces the cash collateral we are required to post.
+As of November 3, 2008, DCP Midstream, LLC provided parental guarantees to certain counterparties to our commodity derivative instruments totaling \$178.0 million and we had letters of credit totaling \$75.0 million, which reduce the amount of cash we may be required to post as collateral.
+As of November 3, 2008, we had no cash collateral posted with counterparties.
 Depending on the movement in commodity prices, the amount of collateral posted may increase, reducing our liquidity.